texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/introduction.md

 - Write your first Hello World program on the robot!

-- Create a new progam **TODO** *However that works*

-- Copy the short program above into your package to set up your program, and save your program inside your workspace.
-Just like the other exercises, give your program and the folder you work in the same name. **TODO** *This might be obsolete depending on how the compiling section ends up*

 - Make this program say "Hello World!" on the first line in the LCD, and "Texas RoboCamp!" on the second line.

 ## Sleep

 One function that you will find helpful this week is `sleep`.
 This is a function of the `ros::Rate` class, and allows for your program to wait for a short period of time.
-Although the `sleep` function doesn't have any parameters - this is because it uses the `frequency` member variable in the `ros::Rate` class .
+The `sleep` function doesn't have any parameters - this is because it uses the `frequency` member variable in the `ros::Rate` class.

 ```cpp
 ros::Rate::Rate(double frequency)